-19. Pollutant pricing mechanisms are mechanisms designed to encourage a reduction in the production of greenhouse gases and other pollutants.
-The mechanisms used typically operate in either the compliance markets or voluntary markets.
+- 20. Pollutant pricing mechanisms are mechanisms designed to encourage a reduction in the production of greenhouse gases and other pollutants.
+The mechanisms used typically operate in either the compliance markets or the voluntary markets.
 Compliance schemes-for example, emission trading schemes-are established and regulated by governing bodies.
-Voluntary schemes generally operate outside of the compliance
+Voluntary schemes generally operate outside of the compliance market and enable carbon emitters to offset their emissions by purchasing carbon offsets on a voluntary basis. - 21.
+Stakeholders have said that the prevalence of these mechanisms is increasing and the lack of specific accounting requirements in IFRS Accounting Standards has led to diversity in practice in reporting their effects on companies. - 22.
+In relation to compliance schemes, stakeholders have expressed concerns about how companies: - (a) recognise and initially measure emission allowances;

-10 In November 2023, the FASB issued Accounting Standards Update ASU 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Segment Disclosures, to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expense.
+12 In November 2023, the FASB issued Accounting Standards Update ASU 2023-07, Segment Reporting (Topic 280), Improvements to Reportable Segment Disclosures, to improve reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expense.

-- market and enable carbon emitters to offset their emissions by purchasing carbon offsets on a voluntary basis. - 20.
-Stakeholders have said that the prevalence of these mechanisms is increasing and the lack of specific accounting requirements in IFRS Accounting Standards has led to diversity in practice in reporting their effects on companies. - 21.
-In relation to compliance schemes, stakeholders have expressed concerns about how companies: - (a) recognise and initially measure emission allowances; - subsequently measure emission allowances held, including both those held to cover past or future emissions of pollutants and those held for investment purposes; - (c) recognise and measure a liability to remit emission allowances to cover pollutants already emitted, including deciding: - (i) whether a liability exists and when to recognise it; and - (ii) how to measure the liability; - (d) disclose information about pollutant pricing mechanisms. - 22.
+- (b) subsequently measure emission allowances held, including both those held to cover past or future emissions of pollutants and those held for investment purposes; - (c) recognise and measure a liability to remit emission allowances to cover pollutants already emitted, including deciding: - (i) whether a liability exists and when to recognise it; and - (ii) how to measure the liability; - (d) disclose information about pollutant pricing mechanisms. - 23.
 Stakeholders have also raised concerns about the diversity in accounting for climaterelated commitments in the voluntary market, including whether some carbon credits created in the voluntary market meet the definition of an asset.

-- 23. The development of accounting requirements addressing recognition, measurement and disclosure issues for various types of pollutant pricing mechanisms is likely to be a large project. - 24.
-A disclosure only project with a more limited scope is likely to be a medium project.

-25. Work conducted by other national standard-setters could inform the IASB's work.
+- 24. The development of accounting requirements addressing recognition, measurement and disclosure issues for various types of pollutant pricing mechanisms is likely to be a large project. - 25.
+A disclosure only project with a more limited scope is likely to be a medium project. - 26.
+Work conducted by other national standard-setters could inform the IASB's work.
 Current IASB projects on Intangible Assets and Provisions-Targeted Improvements would likely have synergies with and inform a project on pollutant pricing mechanisms.